This post may contain affiliate links. Please read my disclosure policy.

 Though I live in a rural area, I am very fortunate to have a group of blogging friends to hang out with.
-These are other people who actually understand what it’s like to work from home and to be your own boss, but also to slave for hours over a post, to work forever to get your photos to tell the story, or to wrestle a sentence into submission, no matter how long it takes.
-If you scroll to the bottom of this post, you will find links to their blogs – each different and unique.
+These are other people who actually understand what it’s like to work from home.
+How to be your own boss, but also to slave for hours over a post.
+To work forever to get your photos to tell the story, or to wrestle a sentence into submission, no matter how long it takes.

 - 1 teaspoon baking powder